-ipe has, if not a actually intuitive interface, at least one that makes certain specialist science graphing things easy.
-It’s mostly simple to learn, modulo some has oddities - e.g. you change the page size by creating and importing an XML stylesheet.
+ipe has, if not a actually intuitive interface, at least one that makes certain specialist science graphing tasks easy.
+It’s mostly simple to learn, modulo some oddities - e.g. you change the page size by creating and importing an XML stylesheet.
 Riiiight.

 Ipe’s main features are: